arsenetar/dupeguru/help/en/scan.rst

 The :ref:`filter hardness <filter-hardness>` preference is ignored in this scan.

-Audio contents
-^^^^^^^^^^^^^^

-*Music Edition only*.

-This mode is very much like the normal contents scan.
-The only difference is that it ignores metadata included in the file and only compares audio data. *It doesn't do audio data fuzzy matching, only exact matching.
-It would be really cool to have that, but we aren't there yet.*

 Folders
 ^^^^^^^

-*Standard Edition only*.

 This is a special Contents scan type.
-It works like a normal contens scan, but instead of trying to find duplicate files, it tries to find duplicate folders.
+It works like a normal contents scan, but instead of trying to find duplicate files, it tries to find duplicate folders.
 A folder is duplicate to another if all files it contains have the same contents as the other folder's file.

 This scan is, of course, recursive and subfolders are checked. dupeGuru keeps only the biggest fishes.
 Therefore, if two folders that are considered as matching contain subfolders, these